6 Tips to Increase Live Stream Viewership of Your Gaming Channel

 There are plenty of gaming sites and search engines that will help you find out which games are trending and which recent releases are proving popular.
 You can also check out the Twitch homepage for popular games, or other gaming websites for non-saturated game ideas.

 Consider mobile games, which account for a huge amount of market revenue.
 This is also an avenue with lots of potential that could open your channel to new games and a wider audience.

 🔥 Freebie alert!
 Get your free gaming templates before they’re gone.

 4. Promote Your Channel on Social Media

 3.5 billion people worldwide use some form of social media.
 Nowadays, people are attached to their mobile devices – losing a smartphone is like losing an arm!
 Moreover, since 2018, mobile traffic has accounted for the majority of web traffic worldwide.

 Promoting your channel on platforms like Twitter, Facebook, Reddit, and Youtube can yield incredible results.
 You’ll reach your audience in real-time, whether they’re at home, at work, or on the go.

-Let’s take a look at some best practices for promoting your channel on social media.
+Let’s take a look at some best practices and social media tips for streamers to promote your channel on any of these platforms.